 Our testbed is a laptop equipped with 2 GHz Intel Core i5 CPU and 16 GB memory, running R v.3.5.1 on MacOS v.10.14.3.
 The datasets are read from files (which is slower than reading the datasets from R data frames).
 Executing a complete set of tests and generating the final report took, on average, $\approx 3.4$ minutes for the $D_1$ and $\approx 2.3$ minutes for the $D_2$.

-Based on the feedback from EA data scientists, the same set of tests, when conducted manually by an experience data tester takes $\approx 2$ hours of the tester's time (per dataset).
+The data scientists also found these tests are computationally inexpensive.
+Based on the feedback from EA data scientists, the same set of tests, when conducted manually by an experienced data tester takes $\approx 2$ hours of the tester's time (per dataset).
 Thus, using RESTORE speeds up\footnote{Note that we do not take into account the analysis of the test results.
 However, this time would be identical for both manual-based and RESTORE-based workflows.} this testing process by $\approx 97\%$.

-To further understand the benefit of RESTORE, an anonymous poll was sent to 15 EA data scientists with the following three questions.
+The usefulness of RESTORE is also supported by results of an anonymous survey of 15 data scientists in EA who are now using the tool.
+An anonymous poll was sent to everyone with the following three questions.

 \begin{enumerate} \item Is RESTORE helpful?
 Possible answers were ``Extremely useful'', ``Very useful'', ``Somewhat useful'', ``Not so useful'', and ``Not at all useful''. \item Does RESTORE save time?
 Possible answers were ``Yes'' or ``No''. \item Does RESTORE identify errors?
 Possible answers were ``Yes'' or ``No''. \end{enumerate}